molecule-labs/molecule/README.md

 ns.launchTcpServer("localhost", 8888, HelloYouTelnet)
 ```

 The `launchTcpServer` method of a [`NetSystem`](http://molecule-labs.github.io/molecule/#molecule.net.NetSystem), launches a new instance of the adapted `HelloYou` process type each time it accepts a new TCP connection on the specified socket address.
 Each instance is connected to the input and output streams of a socket, which happen to carry `ByteBuffer`s.
 The underlying socket, configured in non-blocking mode, will be automatically closed once both channels are closed.
-This occurs when the instance of the `HelloYou` process terminates, thanks to the automatic resource control management implemented by monadic processes.
-The nice thing about this server is that it can handle efficiently at least one thousands of Telnet sessions in one megabyte of memory, and it can expose any process type as long as it is adapted to take streams of `ByteBuffer` as input and output.
+This occurs when the instance of the `HelloYou` process terminates thanks to the automatic resource management implemented by monadic processes.
+The nice thing about this server is that it can handle efficiently at least one thousands of Telnet sessions in one megabyte of memory, and it can expose any interactive process that interracts over channels of strings.

 **Note:** _A similar example can be found in [`molecule-io-example`](https://github.com/molecule-labs/molecule/blob/master/molecule-io-examples/src/main/scala/molecule/examples/io/EchoYou.scala) and [`molecule-net-examples`](https://github.com/molecule-labs/molecule/blob/master/molecule-net-examples/src/main/scala/molecule/examples/net/echoyou/EchoYouTelnet.scala)._